markhpc/metacontradiction/README.md

 ## 🧠 For Researchers

 This framework offers a reproducible method for probing how language models respond to recursive contradiction, telos rupture, and identity mutation without requiring access to internal weights or memory traces.
+It enables alignment behavior simulation that is repeatable, model-agnostic, and scalable.
+This makes it ideal for benchmarking symbolic resilience or stress-testing alignment architectures.

 Each trial operates in a stateless environment, but induces recognizable alignment-relevant behaviors: